Is-haqJn/AI_Crosschain_Forensic_Evidence_Verification/docs/CHAPTER_4_PERFORMANCE_EVALUATION_AND_RESULTS.md

 - **Recovery Time**: <5 seconds for service failures (working)
 - **Data Integrity**: 100% with hash verification (working)
 - **Analysis Processing**: Not operational (main issue)

+#### Reproducibility note
+Given the AI service’s blocked state, AI-path HAR evaluations are descriptive rather than throughput benchmarks.
+The provided HAR analyzer still quantifies latency/error behaviors for AI-related endpoints when present in captured HARs, but those results are to be interpreted as degraded-mode measurements.

 ## 4.4 Blockchain Integration Performance